Masters of Scale: How to Build Your Company to Last with John Elkann – formatted transcript

 HOFFMAN: As we reach the end of the episode, I want to pause a moment to acknowledge this focus on the long-term – this heralding of the phoenix – isn’t exactly what my profession is known for.
 In truth, the vast majority of investors today aren’t particularly looking for longevity.
 They’re looking for instant gratification for quick returns.
 My friend Tony Tjan thinks deeply about this.

 TJAN: Short term-ism is causing great, great risk to the capital markets, and it is not allowing great quality to grow.
 We’re in a period of microwave capitalism, and most things that come out of the microwave don’t taste very good.

 HOFFMAN: I don’t recall anything in Greek mythology about a phoenix rising from the microwave.

 TJAN: The structural pressures of how capital funds have been put to work for compensation, and the culture that we are breeding – especially in many of the technology-based firms that I love and embrace – that the only way to win is to think fast, scale fast.

 HOFFMAN: Tony’s right.
 How many times have I said “start sprinting” on this show?
 He has a great counterpoint to the speed-first mentality we champion in Silicon Valley.

 TJAN: We joke that look, while a lot of people are looking for unicorns, we’re in search of sea turtles.

-TJAN: Look at the companies that’ve really, really lasted, they’ve been much more curvilinear.
+TJAN: Look at the companies that have really, really lasted, they’ve been much more curvilinear.
 You’ll find that they’ve needed times to stop, reflect, readjust, and that’s what building great, durable businesses and durable brands has been about.